videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/mute-unmute-mic.md

 - You can pass customised audio track in `unmuteMic()` by using [Custom Audio Track](/react/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-audio-track#custom-track-with-unmutemic).

+- Audio stream of the participant can be accessed from the `micStream` property of `useParticipant` hook.

 ### `muteMic()`

 - By using `muteMic()` function of `useMeeting` hook, local participant can stop publish audio to other participants.